-The EUT was connected to the host PC placed outside chamber via a USB hub under ground plane.
-AC power adapters were connected with 120VAC-60Hz-power source, and to the host PC and USB hub.
+The EUT was connected to the host PC using a motherboard test jig via USB cable and powered through test jig dc supply.
+AC power adapters were connected with 120VAC-60Hz power source to both the test jig.
 A continuous transmission of random data was sent at 53.3 Mbps.